Disinfection byproducts

 +How many U.S. water systems have Chlorate over the federal limit?

-1 of the 55 public water systems on The Water Map report Chlorate at or above its federal limit, spanning 2 U.S. states.
-The full list is on this page.
+Zero of the 103 public water systems in The Water Map dataset currently report Chlorate at or above its federal limit.

 +How can I check if Chlorate is in my city's tap water?